Skip to main content

 Qobuz also offers music across most genres, but clearly focuses on classical, jazz, and similar genres.
 Qobuz enriches your experience with its in-depth editorial content, including album reviews, artist interviews, and digital booklets.
 This wealth of information leaves you feeling enriched and more informed about the music you love.

-In 2024, Qobuz offers something genuinely unique by keeping part of its focus on the idea that some people still like to buy music.
+Qobuz also offers something genuinely unique by keeping part of its focus on the idea that some people still like to buy music.
 As such, it provides subscribers and non-subscribers access to music for download and purchase.
 Those with a Sublime membership can save up to 60% on the available music titles.

 Because of the service’s limited focus, it offers a built-in Qobuz Magazine, which highlights curated content, including articles and related media.
 The magazine also contains helpful guides on using Qobuz’s features or understanding audio formats.